SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Introduction

 Recently, diffusion models \citep{sohl-dickstein.2015, shi.2024, zhang.2024} have gained popularity as a powerful tool for generating synthetic \emph{tabular} data.
 Diffusion models offer stable training, avoid mode collapse, and consistently achieve high fidelity across diverse domains~\citep{dhariwal.2021, chen.2024a}, which makes them a strong candidate for our task.
 However, they are \emph{not} designed for survival data, and, as we show later, a na{\"i}ve application thus fails to (i)~reproduce realistic event-time distributions and (ii)~preserve censoring mechanisms.
-To the best of our knowledge, a diffusion model tailored specifically to generating synthetic survival data is still missing.
+To the best of our knowledge, an end-to-end diffusion model tailored specifically to generating synthetic survival data is still missing.

 In this paper, we propose \survdiff, a novel \emph{end-to-end diffusion model for generating synthetic survival data}.
 Our \survdiff is carefully designed to address the unique challenges of survival data.
 For this, \survdiff \emph{jointly} generates covariates, event times, and right-censoring, guided by a survival-tailored loss function.
-Our novel loss encodes the time-to-event structure and explicitly accounts for censoring, ensuring that \survdiff (i)~reproduces realistic event-time distributions and (ii)~preserves censoring mechanisms.
+Our novel loss encodes the time-to-event structure and explicitly accounts for censoring, encouraging \survdiff to generate faithful synthetic survival data.
 We further improve training stability with a \emph{sparsity-aware weighting scheme} that accounts for right-censoring by giving higher weight to earlier event times, which have more support in the data, and lower weight to later event times, which have less support.
 Together, these design choices allow \survdiff to generate synthetic survival datasets that are faithful regarding both covariate distributions and survival outcomes.